rexresearch

 [0108] The water treatment composition is preferably mixed with

-the stirring implement 61, which can be, for example, a spoon or
+using the stirring implement 61, which can be, for example, a

-stick.
-While the stirring implement 61 can be solid, a stirring
+spoon or stick.
+While the stirring implement 61 can be solid, a

-implement 60 having a plurality of apertures 63 can be used to
+stirring implement 60 having a plurality of apertures 63 can be

-provide improved mixing.
-After addition of the water purification
+used to provide improved mixing.
+After addition of the water

-composition to the untreated water in the first container, the
+purification composition to the untreated water in the first

-inter-mixing wait period between each mixing period, during which
+periods with an inter-mixing wait period between each mixing

 [0109] One or more of the mixing periods is preferably less than